luisc2000/RecCenterApplication/ReadMe.md

 # RecCenterApp

 ## How to run our project.
-We recommend Pixel 4 API 30.
+We recommend Pixel 3 API 32 Google Play.
 This phone has google play support which is important to see the map.
 You may need our API Key for Google Maps.
 It is: AIzaSyC-vXET_YKJrz1UisWeelIiHgRupySXyhM

 ## Beginners guide